 The U.S. Figure Skating Adult Competition Series is open to adult skaters in the adult 1 through adult bronze levels.
 The mission of this program is to provide a meaningful series of events to encourage grassroots adult skaters to enjoy a fun and competitive environment within the adult skating community.

 Athletes receive points based on their placement and number of competitors in each event, and these points determine the final series winners in each section.
 Sectional series awards are presented at the nonqualifying event held in conjunction with each adult sectional championships.

-Participants compete in both the free skate and compulsory events at at least two participating Compete USA and/or nonqualifying competitions, one being the nonqualifying event held in conjunction with a skater’s adult sectional championships.
+Participants compete in the free skate events at least two Compete USA and/or nonqualifying competitions, one being the nonqualifying event held in conjunction with a skater’s adult sectional championships.